Changing population

 There are two primary drivers of population change in an area - migration and natural change (the number of births minus the number of deaths).
 Since the early 90s Herefordshire’s population growth has been driven entirely by migration, since there have been fewer births than deaths over this period.

 Over most of the last two decades there have been a similar number of deaths recorded each year.
-However, a step up in the number of deaths occurred in 2015, potentially a result of the post war baby boom cohort shifting into the older age groups with higher mortality rates.
-In the year to mid-2020, there were 2,300 deaths; 9% higher than in the year to mid-2019 (compared with 13% nationally), reflecting the impact of wave one of the pandemic.
+However, a step up in the number of deaths occurred in 2015, most likely a result of the post war baby boom cohort shifting into the age groups with higher mortality rates.

 Ethnicity